anavalladaresg/GamesLauncher/README.md

 ----

-_This project is a sophisticated game launcher, designed to allow users to incorporate and execute their personal collection of .exe game files, while also featuring a dedicated section for mini-games, exclusively developed by our team._
+_The Games Launcher project continues to evolve, with significant strides made in the development of the user interface and the underlying logic._

 ## Current Progress
-- User interface with login, registration, and sign up panels.
-- Login, registration, and sign up logic.
+- Completed the user interface for the sign-up panel, including the design and implementation of a custom button with a rounded border.
+- Implemented the logic for the sign-up process, including validation of alphanumeric usernames and passwords, and checking for existing users in the database.
+- Enhanced the user experience by adding keyboard listeners to the username and password fields, allowing the user to press the enter key to trigger the sign-up button.
+- Added mouse listeners to the sign-up button to change its color and cursor when the mouse enters and exits the button area.
+- Developed methods to display the sign-in screen and the main menu.
-- Basic structure of the `Game`, `User`, `Library`, `GameManager`, `SignInController`, `SignUpController`, `SignUpRoundedPanel`, `SignInRoundedPanel`, `RoundedBorder`, `PlaceHolderTextField`, `PlaceHolderPasswordField`, `LibraryController`, `UIController` and `Main` classes.
+- Continued to refine the structure and functionality of the `Game`, `User`, `Library`, `GameManager`, `SignInController`, `SignUpController`, `SignUpRoundedPanel`, `SignInRoundedPanel`, `RoundedBorder`, `PlaceHolderTextField`, `PlaceHolderPasswordField`, `LibraryController`, `UIController` and `Main` classes.
-- Implementation of custom UI components like `PlaceHolderTextField`, `PlaceHolderPasswordField`, `SignUpRoundedPanel`, `SignInRoundedPanel`, and `RoundedBorder`.
+- Further developed the custom UI components like `PlaceHolderTextField`, `PlaceHolderPasswordField`, `SignUpRoundedPanel`, `SignInRoundedPanel`, and `RoundedBorder`.
-- Implementation of controllers for sign in, sign up, and library views.
-- Basic game management functionality in the `GameManager` class.
+- Expanded the functionality of the `GameManager` class to manage the game collection.
-- User login functionality in the `User` class.
+- Enhanced the `User` class to handle user login functionality.
-- Library view functionality in the `LibraryController` class.
+- Improved the `LibraryController` class to manage the library view functionality.

+The team continues to work diligently on the Games Launcher project, with a focus on enhancing the user experience and expanding the functionality of the game management system.

 ## Class Diagram